driod/chute-android-components/Photo Comments/README.md

 Introduction
 ====

 Photo Comments is a component made for developers to easily integrate it inside their app and enable photo commenting functionality.
 This component enables adding comments on an asset and saving the comments.
-It includes Chute SDK library and is targeted towards android developers who want to make their applications social.
+It includes Chute SDK library.

 ![image1](https://github.com/chute/chute-android-components/raw/master/Photo%20Comments/screenshots/1.png)